NVILA: Efficient Frontier Visual Language Models: Approach

 \subsubsection{Dataset Pruning}

-In order to improve model accuracy, previous work~\cite{tong2024cambrian,li2024llavaonevision,laurencon2024idefics2} kept grabbing high quality SFT datasets from various sources and can show improvement on Benchmark scores.
-However, \textit{not all data contributes equally to the model} and continuous growth of datasets lead to much redundancy.
-In NVILA, we follow the ``Scale-Then-Compress'' concept to first increase our SFT dataset mixture and then trying to compress the dataset.
-However, selecting high-quality examples from various sources is challenging.
-While there have been explorations of vision inputs~\cite{coleman2019svp,xu2023metaclip,abbas2023semdedup} and text-only inputs~\cite{tirumala2023d4,xia2024less,gu2024pds}, few studies have addressed this problem in VLM training, where images and texts are mixed during training.
-NVILA's training involves more than 100M data, making it necessary to prune the training set while maintaining accuracy.
+Prior work~\cite{tong2024cambrian,li2024llavaonevision,laurencon2024idefics2} has aggregated ever-larger SFT datasets from diverse sources, yielding consistent benchmark improvements.
+However, \textit{not all data contributes equally}, and unchecked dataset growth leads to significant redundancy.
+In NVILA, we apply the ``\textit{scale-then-compress}'' principle to data: we first expand our SFT dataset mixture and then compress it via pruning.
+While prior work has explored data selection for vision inputs~\cite{coleman2019svp,xu2023metaclip,abbas2023semdedup} and text-only inputs~\cite{tirumala2023d4,xia2024less,gu2024pds}, few studies address the mixed image-text setting of VLM training.
+With tens of millions of training samples, pruning the dataset without sacrificing accuracy is essential.